 - 3. Seasonal flu shot: Required as soon as the shots are available each year.
 Failure to receive this vaccination will prevent the student from participating in clinical. - 4.
-COVID vaccinations: Vaccination, including booster, against COVID-19 is required in order to participate in clinical learning activities.
+COVID vaccinations: On May 11th, 2023 the CDC released updated guidelines regarding COVID-19 vaccination.
+The new recommendations state that anyone over 6 years of age, regardless of previous COVID-19 vaccination status, should receive one dose of either the Moderna or Pfizer-BioNTech bivalent COVID-19 vaccine.
+To remain compliant with CDC recommendations and clinical partner requirements, all Health Sciences students enrolled in courses with a clinical learning component must provide evidence of receiving one dose of the bivalent COVID-19 vaccine.
+The bivalent vaccines were distributed starting September 1, 2022, and the monovalent series were discontinued at that time.
+Any student with documentation of a Moderna/Pfizer COVID-19 vaccination after September 1st, 2022 shall be assumed to meet the new guidelines.
+Students who have not received any COVID-19 vaccines after September 1st, 2022 are required to receive one dose of the bivalent vaccine, regardless of any previous COVID-19 vaccinations or boosters.
 Students requesting vaccination exemption due to medical reasons should contact the Dean of Health Sciences/Director of Nursing.
-Students requesting vaccination exemption for religious reasons will be required to contact the Director of Human Resources/Affirmative Action Officer, Linda Torbet, to discuss the exemption process and requirements.
-Although the College will work with students requesting an exemption, it cannot guarantee clinical placement for students that are not fully vaccinated which may impact a student's ability to progress in his/her coursework and/or complete the program. - E. Specific student health information will be released to clinical agency only if the information is required by the agency.
+Students requesting vaccination exemption for religious reasons will be required to contact the Director of Human Resources/Affirmative Action Officerto discuss the exemption process and requirements.
+Although the College will work with students requesting an exemption, it cannot guarantee clinical placement for students that are not fully vaccinated which may impact a student's ability to progress in his/her coursework and/or complete the program.

+- E. Specific student health information will be released to clinical agency only if the information is required by the agency.
 The information will be kept confidential by the clinical agency. - F. Healthcare costs for students are the responsibility of the student.